katherine-benjamin/muphasa/README.md

 # Muphasa

 Muphasa is a software to compute presentations of multi-parameter persistent homology.
-It was devoloped by Matías R. Bender, Oliver Gäfvert, and Michael Lesnick.
+It was developed by Matías R. Bender, Oliver Gäfvert, and Michael Lesnick.

+This repository is a fork of Muphasa with two aims:

+1. Modernise the codebase and build system
+2. Implement fast computation of persistence landscapes, in particular for spatiotemporal Rips trifiltrations.

+This fork was developed by Oliver Gäfvert, Katherine Benjamin, and Silviana Amethyst.

 ## Instalation